Q: What is C3?

-A: C3 currently serves freelance professionals of all kinds including writers, artists, developers, consultants, musicians and small business owners.
+A: C3 serves the IT and creative community, including major corporations like Amazon and Marvel as well as freelance writers, artists, developers, consultants, musicians and small business owners.

 Q: Why do people need something like C3?

-A: Freelancers risk losing time, money and control of their work if they sign the wrong deal or have no written contract at all.
-Many independent creatives spend years developing a property and then never make money from it because of a lack of contract protection.
+A: Creative and IT professionals risk losing time, money and control of their work if they sign the wrong deal or have no written contract at all.
+Many IP developers spend years building a property and then never make money from it because of a lack of contract protection.

 Q: What do you know about contracts?

 A: I have more than eighteen years of experience in contract drafting, negotiation, licensing and legal consulting.
-I've done work for everyone from Marvel Enterprises to Japanese anime companies to young artists trying to land their first deal.
+I've done work for everyone from Amazon to Marvel Enterprises to Japanese anime companies to young creators trying to land their first deal.